jkaryo1/CCProject/README.md

 This repository will be holding all the deploying and testing code:
   - *create_random.py*: Python script to create a specified array length of random intergers and writing the array and sorted array to files.
   - *name_of_git_clone_script*:
+  - *add_remove_bucket*: Bash script that adds all files in a directory to an S3 bucket and then removes everything in the bucket.
+To run:  `./add_remove_bucket`, however, since our bucket is private, other users should get an Access Denied error.

 We will be using the following [repository](https://github.com/LionelEisenberg/CloudComp-Testing/) for to hold the code that we will be using our application on.
 For more specifics please see the README for that repository, but to summarize we have a rather basic python script that sorts an array of intergers and prints